MisterE123/MeseCraft64Plus/README.md

 1) use shading, using similar colors to indicate shadow over areas.

-2) do not make textures too flat; use a varienty of colors and shadow where possible.
+2) do not make textures too flat; use a variety of colors and shadow where possible.
+Also, use color blocking; that is, using solid areas/lines/patterns of colors, rather than random-noise-based texturing where possible.

 3) do not stray from the palette; or get special permission to do so.
 Use alpha mixing sparingly or not at all if possible within a texture